CodecademyCommunity/community-bot/CONTRIBUTING.md

 ## Advanced Setup (optional)

-For information about our pre-commit hook and setting up your local environment to use ESLint, Prettier and Git Blame, check out the [Advanced Setup page](https://github.com/CodecademyCommunity/codecademy-discord-bot/wiki/Advanced-Setup) of our moderation bot wiki.
+*This has yet to be added to this project.* For information about our pre-commit hook and setting up your local environment to use ESLint, Prettier and Git Blame, check out the [Advanced Setup page](https://github.com/CodecademyCommunity/codecademy-discord-bot/wiki/Advanced-Setup) of our moderation bot wiki.

 ## Repository Git Workflow